 Vidal is a fellow of the International Association of Pattern Recognition and the Institute of Electrical and Electronics Engineers.

-Vidal received his BS in electrical engineering from the Pontificia Universidad Catolica de Chile in 1997.
-He earned his MS and Ph.D. in electrical engineering and computer sciences from the University of California, Berkeley in 2000 and 2003, respectively.
+Vidal received his bachelor’s in electrical engineering from the Pontificia Universidad Catolica de Chile in 1997.
+He earned his master’s and doctorate in electrical engineering and computer sciences from the University of California, Berkeley in 2000 and 2003, respectively.
 He was a research fellow at the National ICT Australia in 2003.
 He joined the Johns Hopkins faculty in 2004.